 The Volusia Rape Crisis Center (VRCC) may be one of SMA Healthcare’s smaller programs, but its staff is making a major impact.
-Last year (2018-19), they provided a safe place for 446 victims of sexual assault to talk, cope, and begin to heal.
-Located in New Smyrna Beach, VRCC is the only sexual assault/rape crisis center located in Volusia County.
+They provide a safe place for victims of sexual assault to talk, cope, and begin to heal.
+Located in Daytona Beach, VRCC is the only sexual assault/rape crisis center located in Volusia County.
 With a staff of only five individuals — a director, a counselor, and three advocates — the VRCC operates 24 hours a day, 365 days a year, taking crisis calls for sexual assault.

 On any given day (or night), the advocates take calls from police, emergency departments, prisons and jails, crisis stabilization units, and victims themselves.
 Advocates meet victims where they are, often at the emergency room, to provide comfort and support.
 Advocates accompany victims throughout forensic exams (which can take up to 5 hours), accompany survivors while they report to law enforcement, and inform victims of their rights.
 They also assist with transportation, personal needs, and finding shelter for individuals who cannot return home after the assault — and most of that is done in just the first day!

 After the initial encounter, advocates meet with survivors, introduce them to the counselor, set up counseling appointments, and offer assistance with victim compensation and relocation benefits.
 They also provide resources for housing, transportation, jobs, and offer support groups and services.
 Advocates may also accompany survivors to court dates and help them file protective orders.
 Advocates provide support to victims by phone or in person for weeks, months, or even years after the assault.
 Counseling services can continue until the victim is ready to end services, and can begin again at any time a survivor chooses to re-engage.
 Furthermore, the counselor has the ability to do video conference sessions if a victim has chosen to relocate outside of the county.